fico-ita/fico-ita.github.io/content/fico.en.md

 author = "Fico"
 +++

 Created by professors from ITA's graduate programs, FICO-ITA is a multidisciplinary interest group in Computational Finance and Systematic Investments operating within the Instituto Tecnológico de Aeronáutica (ITA) in Brazil.
-We teach, research and develop computational solutions for the systematic management of investments and quantitative finance.
-The target audience for our research and solutions is composed by *hedge funds*, *family offices* and investment funds interested in using science in investment management.
+We teach, research computational methods for the systematic management of investments and quantitative finance.

 ## Mission, vision and values

 - **Mission**
-   - Contribute to the financial and investment industry with research and development of academic rigorous solutions.
+   - Contribute to the financial and investment industry with academic research and teaching.
 - **Vision**
-   - To be a reference of excellence for investors and entities in the financial industry.
+   - To be a reference of excellence for researchers, institutions, investors and entities in the financial industry.
 - **Values**
    - Ethics and honesty ([ITA Conscious Discipline](http://www.aeitaonline.com.br/wiki/index.php?title=DC))
    - Total and unrestricted respect for science